-Chili lime chicken thighs have a nice sweet heat, and are moist and super fast to cook when prepared in a pressure cooker.
+Pressure cooker chili lime chicken thighs have a nice sweet heat, and are moist and super fast to cook when prepared in an Instant Pot.
 It makes for an easy, healthy mid-week meal.

 OK, I didn't have just any chili lime chicken thighs.
 They were so moist and delicious.
 They were perfectly cooked and I didn't need to pay them any attention.

 I also made a sauce after I took the chicken out with the remaining drippings and leftover marinade.
 I hit sauté again, added a few things, and ended up with a delicious gravy to pour on my thighs.

 I understand some of you slow cooker people have been doing this for years, but the pressure cooker does it in half the time.

 Cutting down on cooking time is also better for your health as it retains the nutrients in your food better.

 No, I'm not being paid by Instant Pot (not yet at least, hehe :-).

 I just found this pressure cooker super easy to use, fast, efficient and worthy of some nice Tasting Page meals.

 You'll see more from me on the pressure cooker soon!

 - 3 garlic cloves, minced